tezos/tezos/docs/whitedoc/validation.rst

 amending the main chain.

 The chain validator spawns one *peer validator* worker per connected peer.
-This set updated, grown or shrinked on the fly, according to the connections and deconnection signals from the peer-to-peer component.
+This set is updated, grown or shrunk on the fly, according to the connections and disconnections signals from the peer-to-peer component.
 Each peer validator will treat new head proposals from the associated peer, one at a time, in a loop.
 In the simple case, when a peer receives a new head proposal that is a direct successor of the current